islamicity24/AmazonCity/Mod  13/Guided Lab/Breaking a Monolithic Node.js Application into Microservices.md

 In this subtask, you will create an ECS cluster by using the Amazon ECS console.
 The console's cluster creation wizard enables you to create all the infrastructure components that are needed to create the ECS cluster environment.
 These components include the virtual private cloud (VPC), subnets, security groups, internet gateway, and AWS Identity and Access Management (IAM) roles.

-52. Go back to the AWS Management Console browser tab, choose Services, and then select Containers > Elastic Container Service.
+52. Go back to the AWS Management Console browser tab, choose Services, and then select Containers > **Elastic Container Service**.

 53. In the navigation pane, choose Amazon ECS > Clusters.